wmfs/tymly/README.md

 _An open source low-code platform that's built for collaboration_

 ## <a name="environment-variables"></a>Environment
-As discussed in the [installation section](#installing) below, this-here is a [monorepo](https://danluu.com/monorepo/).
-Each of the [packages](https://github.com/wmfs/tymly/tree/master/packages) inside this repository are independently published on [npmjs.com](https://www.npmjs.com/).
+As discussed in the [installThis-here is a [monorepo](https://danluu.com/monorepo/).
+Each of the [packages](https://github.com/wmfs/tymly/tree/master/packages) maintained inside this repository are independently published on [npmjs.com](https://www.npmjs.com/).

-* Ordinarily you should refer to each package's specific installation instructions.
+* __Ordinarily you should refer to each package's specific installation instructions.__

 ### Git